sgissinger/eleventy-plugin-i18n-gettext/README.md

 # eleventy-plugin-i18n-gettext

-[Eleventy](https://www.11ty.dev/) plugin which adds i18n support with Gettext and moment.js.
+[Eleventy](https://www.11ty.dev/) plugin which adds i18n support with Gettext string translation and moment.js date and times localization.

-Gettext is of common use in Linux C and WordPress worlds.
-Gettext comes with some handy features:
+Gettext is commonly used in Linux C and WordPress worlds.
+It comes with a few handy features:
-- It can extract translation keys from source code. _[Poedit configuration for translations extraction](docs/Manage-translations-with-Poedit.md)_.
+- Can extract translation keys from source code. _[Poedit configuration for translations extraction](docs/Manage-translations-with-Poedit.md)_.
-- It supports pluralization.
+- Supports pluralization.
 - Translation keys are their own translation fallback value.
-It means that if you don't have a translation file or didn't translate some keys, the value of the key itself is used.
+It means that if you don't have a translation file or didn't translate some keys, the value of the key itself is used as the translated value.
 - PO files editors exists, like [Poedit](https://poedit.net).

 In addition to Gettext features, this plugin:
-- Use printf in order to format strings with values insertion in part of a translation key
-- Use moment.js to ease dates localization

-:warning: Currently, this plugin does not leverage Elevety filters as it's not the common way to do Gettext internationalization and because this kind of is harder to parse with simple Regexes than a standard function signature.
-It may change in the future.
+- Integrates [`printf()`](https://www.npmjs.com/package/printf) for enhanced string formatting capabilities
+- Integrates [`moment.js`](https://momentjs.com) for date and time localization

 ## Table of content